unmanbearpig/unmb.pw-blog/_posts/2022-06-09-linux-kernel-mouse-overclocking.markdown

 [    2.940385] usb 1-1.4: overriding MX518 bInterval to 2 (500hz); config 1 interface 0
 ```

 Looks good!
+There is our log message.
 Let's check if reported bInterval is changed to 2:

 `> lsusb -v`
 ```